curl/everything-curl/project/security.md

   to generate identical images - proving that what we ship is only contents taken from the git repository plus other correct and properly generated contents.
 - **Signed commits**.
-Some - not all - of the committers sign commits to help prove provenance.
+Over 90% - not all - of recent commits were signed to help prove provenance.
+Signing commits is not yet a mandatory requirement for committers but we hope to voluntarily increase the share over time and make it mandatory soon.
 - **Signed releases**.
 Every release, every uploaded tarball, is signed by Daniel.
 This helps to prove that the files have not been tampered with since they were produced.
+We have opted to not sign them by multiple persons only because of the added complexity for the relatively small extra protection.
 - **Fix all vulnerabilities quickly**.
 Whenever we receive a security vulnerability report, we create and ship a fix in the next pending release.
   Sometimes sooner than previously planned.
+Only in extremely rare cases does it take longer than a release cycle, but in the name of accuracy and correctness we do reserve the right to spend time on research to get it right.
 With every fixed security vulnerability we release a detailed description of the flaw including exact commit that introduced the problem, recommendations for users and more.
 Further, the security advisories get announced to the world.